farisbasha/clientserver/series1SetA.md

 ## **6.Discuss the advantages and disadvantages of Client/Server architecture.**

+**Advantages:**

+1. **Scalability:** Easy to grow by adding more clients or servers when needed.

+2. **Centralized Data Management:** Keeps all data in one place, making it easier to find and manage.

+3. **Enhanced Security:** Offers better control over who can access data, making it more secure.

+4. **Improved Performance:** Shares the workload among servers, making the system faster.

+5. **Flexibility:** Works with different types of devices and operating systems.

+6. **Resource Sharing:** Allows sharing things like printers and files, making collaboration easier.

+7. **Fault Isolation:** If something goes wrong on one part of the system, it doesn't necessarily affect everything else.

+**Disadvantages:**

+1. **Network Dependency:** Relies on a stable network connection, which can cause problems if the network goes down.

+2. **Single Point of Failure:** If the main server fails, the whole system can stop working.

+3. **Complexity:** Harder to set up and maintain compared to simpler systems, needing more specialized knowledge.

+4. **Cost:** Can be expensive to set up and keep running, especially for big systems.

+5. **Overhead:** Needs extra resources to communicate between clients and servers, which can slow things down.

+6. **Security Risks:** Storing all data in one place can make it a tempting target for hackers.

+7. **Vendor Lock-in:** Being tied to specific technology can limit options for the future.

 ## **7.Explain Client/Server computing with necessary diagrams.
 Explain various types of servers.**

 **Client/Server Computing:**